An Online Framework for Ephemeral Edge Computing in the Internet of Things: System Model and Problem Formulation

-In the proposed ephemeral edge computing system, the time period that the source edge node actively use edge computing is given by $t_{\textrm{tot}}$.
+In the proposed ephemeral edge computing system, the time period that the source edge node actively uses edge computing is given by $t_{\textrm{tot}}$.
 To determine $t_{\textrm{tot}}$, key features of the edge nodes can be considered.
 From the aforementioned cases of ephemeral edge computing, the total time period $t_{\textrm{tot}}$ can be determined as the moving time period of a set of edge computing vehicles on the road or UAVs in a smart factory.
 For example, $t_{\textrm{tot}}$ can depend on the mobility that is characterized by the speed and moving distance of the source edge node. $t_{\textrm{tot}}$ could also depend on the different trajectories of the source edge node.
 In the IoT scenarios, the total time period can be given as the running time of an application or the time period where a smart device is staying near the other edge devices to deploy an edge computing network.
 For a given $t_{\textrm{tot}}$, if a certain number of tasks is processed as shown in Fig.~\ref{fig:systemmodel}, then the tasks' transmission and computation must be completed within $t_{\textrm{tot}}$.
+We define the duration between the arrival of the first task and completion of task $i$ as the \emph{completion time} of task $i$.
 As shown in Fig.~\ref{fig:systemmodel}, the tasks are sequentially offloaded from the source edge node to one of neighboring nodes.
-For instance, when the first task, $i=1$, is being allocated, the latency including transmission and computation of task 1 will be:
+For instance, when the first task, $i=1$, is being allocated, the completion time including transmission and computation of task 1 will be:

 Subsequently, since tasks are sequentially transmitted to the neighboring edge nodes in the order of index $i$, there will be $i-1$ transmissions before task $i$ is transmitted.
-Therefore, the latency needed to complete any task $i$, $\forall i \in \mathcal{I} \setminus \{1\}$,
+Therefore, the completion time of any task $i$, $\forall i \in \mathcal{I} \setminus \{1\}$,

-where the first term is the sum of the transmission latency of $i-1$ tasks, and the second term is the transmission and computation of task $i$.
-Since tasks are allocated to and computed by neighboring edge nodes in the order of index $i$, if task $i$ is computed within period $t_{\textrm{tot}}$, then $i-1$ tasks will also be computed in the given period.
+where the first term is the sum of the transmission latency of $i-1$ tasks, and the second term is the transmission and computation latency of task $i$.
+Given that tasks are allocated to and computed by neighboring edge nodes in the order of index $i$, the completion time of task $i$ in (\ref{const2}) includes the summation of the transmission latency for the previous $i-1$ tasks.
 Next, we formulate an online task allocation problem to study how tasks are distributed within an edge computing network.